African cichlid fishes

 Round goby

-The round goby (Neogobius melanostomus, family Gobiidae) is a highly problematic invasive species in the Laurentian Great Lakes as well as western Europe and the Baltic Sea.
+The round goby (Neogobius melanostomus, family Gobiidae) is a highly problematic invasive species in the Laurentian Great Lakes as well as in Europe and the Baltic Sea.
 They are highly resilient to a range of abiotic conditions and typically out-compete native species in invaded habitats.
 Yet we know very little about their basic reproductive ecology.
-I am interested in their expression of alternative reproductive tactics as well as the factors that facilitate their invasions.
+For example, much like the plainfin midshipman fish above, males of this species also express two reproductive tactics consistent with a “guarder male” – “sneaker male” dichotomy.
+I am interested in their expression of alternative reproductive tactics, and how interactions between the tactics can facilitate their invasion success.

 Example publications: